 Camels can carry great weights and survive in the desert.
 But the weighted individual is inevitably taxed by their burden.
 Over time, they run the risk of being poisoned by bitterness, despair, and the spirit of revenge.
 If the camel does not become a lion, the seeker will be ruined by their quest.
 It is always in the “loneliest desert [that] a second metamorphosis occurs, the spirit here becomes a lion; it wants to capture freedom and be lord in its own desert” (Z, 54).
 This is a fair description of the metamorphosis that I underwent in my university years, which were a thrilling period of self-discovery and actualization.

-Reading Nietzsche saved my life.
-If I had never read Nietzsche, I would have remained a camel personality all my days!
+Reading Nietzsche changed my life.
+If I had never read Nietzsche, I would have remained a camel personality all my days.

 What does it mean to be a lion?
 The metaphor speaks for itself.
 The lion is the “king of the beasts.”
 The lion spirit says “I will” – and that is the whole of the law.
 The camel becomes a lion when the subject of spiritual transformation, having ventured into the desert of human expectation, discovers that “God is dead” and surmises that everything is permitted.
 In this moment, the individual realizes that there is nothing to forbid them from creating their own values, imposing their own will upon the world.
-But in the desert of the real, the lion encounters a dragon, and “Thou Shalt” glitters on its scales.
-The lion and the dragon enter into mortal combat.
-One needs to be a lion in spirit to defeat the law of “Thou Shalt” and to affirm the conditions of one’s own empowerment.
+But, in the desert of the real, the lion encounters a dragon, and “Thou Shalt” glitters on its scales.
+The dragon is Nietzsche’s image of societal norms.
+In the lion stage, the subject of spiritual transformation must engage the dragon in mortal combat.
+One needs to be a lion in spirit to defeat the law of “Thou Shalt” and affirm the conditions of one’s flourishing.

 There is no happiness in fighting dragons all one’s life, however.
 To complete the three metamorphoses, the lion must become a child.
-For Nietzsche, maturity means rediscovering the seriousness one had as a child at play.
+Maturity, for Nietzsche, means rediscovering the seriousness one had as a child at play.

 Philosophy helped me evolve from a camel to a lion.
 I’m still working on becoming a child.
 It is a long way back to the beginning of one’s life.
-But this is where I’m headed.
+But this is where I am headed.
 Nietzsche was wrong about many things.
-But he was right to insist that a light, innocent, affirmative approach to life is vital to spiritual flourishing and creative existence as well.
+But he was right to argue that a light, innocent, affirmative approach to life is vital to spiritual flourishing and creative existence as well.